 Traveler's diarrhea can be mild to severe.
-Most people who develop traveler's diarrhea experience symptoms within the first two weeks, and often within 2 to 3 days, of arriving in a developing area.
+Most people who develop traveler's diarrhea experience symptoms within the first 2 weeks, and often within 2 to 3 days, of arriving in a developing area.
 Symptoms include:

 How is traveler's diarrhea treated?

 Children 2 years old or younger are at high risk of dehydration from diarrhea.
 If your child has diarrhea: